UjjwalSrivstav/UjjwalSrivstav/README.md

 - 👋 Hi, I’m @UjjwalSrivstav
 - 👀 I’m interested in expore new things,learn coding
-- 🌱 I’m currently pursuing B.tech(CSE)
+- 🌱 I’m currently pursuing B.tech(CSE) from LPU currently in 6th sem
 - 💞️ I’m looking for a Software Engineer Job
 - 📫 How to reach me @ujjwalsrivastav07268@gmail.com or 9935594836